An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of spectra: Inque tuo sedisti, Sisyphe, saxo

 We now describe how to define a pushforward map

-for an $E$-oriented map $f\colon X \to Y$ when $f$ is a smooth fibration with typical fibre a smooth compact manifold $F$ of dimension $d=\dim X-\dim Y$.
-In this situation we can think of $f$ as a parametrized family over $Y$ of (nice) topological spaces, i.e., as an $\infty$-functor $f\colon Y \to \mathsf{Top}$, where on the left we are writing $Y$ for its $\infty$-Poincar\'e groupoid, and on the right $\mathsf{Top}$ is the $\infty$-category of (nice) topological spaces, with homotopies between continuous maps, homotopies between homotopies, etc. as higher morphisms.
+for an $E$-oriented map $f\colon X \to Y$ which is a smooth fibration with typical fibre a smooth compact manifold $F$ of dimension $d=\dim X-\dim Y$.
+In this situation we can think of $f$ as a parametrized family over $Y$ of (nice) topological spaces, i.e., as an $\infty$-functor $f\colon Y \to \mathsf{Top}$, where on the left we are writing $Y$ for its $\infty$-Poincar\'e groupoid (i.e., for the $\infty$-groupoid with objects the points of $Y$, $1$-morphisms the paths between points, $2$-morphisms the homotopies between paths, etc), and on the right $\mathsf{Top}$ is the $\infty$-category of (nice) topological spaces, with homotopies between continuous maps, homotopies between homotopies, etc. as higher morphisms.
 Namely, the definition of (Serre) fibration is precisely a way of encoding this idea.
 Now, we are always looking at topological spaces as spectra via $\Sigma^\infty_+$, so we look at $f$ as a family of spectra parametrized by $Y$,

-We address the interested reader to \cite{abgpara} or \cite{maysig} for a detailed and rigorous treatment of the category $\mathsf{Sp}_Y$ of \emph{parametrized spectra} with parameter space $Y$; for the aim of this note the intuitive definition sketched above will be sufficient.
+We refer the interested reader to \cite{abgpara} or \cite{maysig} for a detailed and rigorous treatment of the category $\mathsf{Sp}_Y$ of all such \emph{parametrized spectra} with parameter space $Y$; for the aim of this note the intuitive definition sketched above will be sufficient.

 The $\infty$-category $\mathsf{Sp}_Y$ inherits from $\mathsf{Sp}$ the pointwise monoidal structure with unit object the pointwise unit $\SSS_Y$ given by the constant family with fibre $\SSS$ over $Y$, and so pointwise duals.
-In particular we will have an Alexander-Spanier dual $D_Y(f)$ coming with a distinguished morphism
+In particular we will have an Alexander--Spanier dual $D_Y(f)$ coming with a distinguished morphism

 in $\mathsf{Sp}_Y$.
-By putting everything together (formally this means taking the $\infty$-colimit of the natural transformation $\varphi_f$ of $\infty$-functors $Y\to \mathsf{Sp}$), we get a map
+By putting everything together (formally, this means taking the $\infty$-colimit of the natural transformation $\varphi_f$ of $\infty$-functors $Y\to \mathsf{Sp}$), we get a map